tomz197/mongodb-analyze/README.md

 From the above example, we can for example see that the field `tag` is inconsistent, it is sometimes a string and sometimes an array and was named `tags` in some cases.

-## Not implemented
-> [!CAUTION]
-> At the moment the tool does not correctly analyzes following types:
-> - Array of objects(Embedded document): it will not g1o through the fields of the embedded document

 ## Requirements
 - Go 1.23

 ## Usage
-> [!WARNING]
-> The tool is still in development and is not easelly usable yet.

 1. Clone the repository
 2. Install the requirements
 ```bash